pchua152/Python-Web-Scraping/README.md

 This project is a web scraper that browses through https://pokemondb.net/ to retrieve data on Pokemon attacks, items, abilities, or Pokemon.
 The web scraper was integrated with a Discord bot which allows users to search for the information on their own in a server using commands.

 # Purpose
 This bot is a personal use bot focused mainly on Pokemon.
 It currently is used to assist when preparing for Pokemon tournaments through looking up information on attacks and Pokemon.
-Other uses not compeititve related, but still Pokemon related, include helping create Link Codes to help make it easier to connect with other players in online tours and a way to help me practice writing Japanese characters through Pokemon names/attacks
+Other uses not compeititve related, but still Pokemon related, include helping create Link Codes to help make it easier to connect with other players in online tours.

 # Examples of bot usage